 Performance outcomes Acceptable outcomes Statutory note: The monetary value of buildings or infrastructure should be more than the cost of associated erosion control structures.
 PO10 Erosion control structures minimise No acceptable outcome is prescribed. interference with coastal processes , or any increase to the severity of erosion on adjacent land by: 1. locating the erosion control structure as far landward as practicable and directly adjacent to the structure it is intended to protect 2. where required and feasible, importing sand to the site to mitigate any increase in the severity of erosion 3. the design of the structure.
-Water quality PO11 Development: No acceptable outcome is prescribed.
-1. maintains or enhances environmental values of receiving watersachieves the water quality objectives of Queensland waters 3. avoids the release of prescribed water contaminants to tidal waters.
+Water quality PO11 Development: No acceptable outcome is prescribed. maintains or enhances environmental values ino acceptable outcome is prescribed. of receiving waters 2. achieves the water quality objectives of Queensland waters avoids the release of prescribed water contaminants to tidal waters.
 Note: See Environmental Protection (Water) Policy 2009 for the relevant water quality objectives.
 Category C and R areas of vegetation PO12 Development: No acceptable outcome is prescribed.
-1. avoids impacts on category C areas of vegetation and category R areas of vegetation; or 2. minimises and mitigates impacts on category C areas of vegetation and category R areas of vegetation after demonstrating avoidance is not reasonably possible.
-Public use of and access to state coastal land PO13 Development maintains or enhances public No acceptable outcome is prescribed. use of and access to and along state coastal land (except where this is contrary to the protection of coastal resources or public safety).
-PO14 Private marine development ensures that No acceptable outcome is prescribed. works: are used for marine access purposes only minimise the use of state coastal land 2. minimise the use of state coastal land 3. do not interfere with access between navigable waterways and adjacent properties.
+1. avoids impacts on category C areas of vegetation and category R areas of vegetation; Or a minimized and mitigated impacts on estagery C 2. minimises and mitigates impacts on category C areas of vegetation and category R areas of vegetation after demonstrating avoidance is not reasonably possible.
+Public use of and access to state coastal land PO13 Development maintains or enhances public No acceptable outcome is prescribed. use of and access to and along state coastal land The acceptable editornic to proceniced. (except where this is contrary to the protection of coastal resources or public safety).
+PO14 Private marine development ensures that No acceptable outcome is prescribed. works: , 1. are used for marine access purposes only 2. minimise the use of state coastal land 3. do not interfere with access between navigable waterways and adjacent properties.
 PO15 Development ensures erosion control No acceptable outcome is prescribed. structures are located within the premises they are intended to protect unless there is no feasible alternative.
-Matters of state environmental significance PO16 Development: No acceptable outcome is prescribed.
-1. avoids impacts on matters of state environmental significance; or 2. minimises and mitigates impacts on matters of state environmental significance after
+Matters of state environmental significance Nie gegentalie gestauten 22 august 21 august 2 PO16 Development: No acceptable outcome is prescribed. avoids impacts on matters of state anyironmental significance: or environmental significance; or minimises and mitigates impacts on matters of state environmental significance after state environmental significance after

-Performance outcomes Acceptable outcomes demonstrating avoidance is not reasonably possible; and provides an offset if, after demonstrating all reasonable avoidance, minimisation and mitigation measures are undertaken, the development results in an acceptable significant residual impact on a matter of state environmental significance.
-Statutory note: For Brisbane core port land, an offset may only be applied to development on land identified as E1 Conservation/Buffer, E2 Open Space or Buffer/Investigation in the Brisbane Port LUP precinct plan .
+Performance outcomes Acceptable outcomes demonstrating avoidance is not reasonably possible; and 3. provides an offset if, after demonstrating all reasonable avoidance, minimisation and mitigation measures are undertaken, the development results in an acceptable significant residual impact on a matter of state environmental significance.
+Statutory note: For Brisbane core port land, an offset may only be applied to development on land identified as E1 Conservation/Buffer, E2 Open Space or Buffer/Investigation in the Brisbane Port LUP precinct plan.
 Note: Guidance for determining if the development will have a significant residual impact on the matter of state environmental significance is provided in the Significant Residual Impact Guideline, Department of State Development, Infrastructure and Planning, 2014.
 Where the significant residual impact is considered an acceptable impact on the matter of state environmental significance and an offset is considered appropriate, the offset should be delivered in accordance with the Environmental Offsets Act 2004.